CamdenKo/int/SPEC.md

 While not _actually_ using the backend, to figure out the shape of the data you will have to look at how the endpoint expects information to be sent.
 Look at `/backend/public_api.py` to glean the information.

+## Designs

+Take a look at `designs/` to see how the finished website should look.
+Focus on functionality first!

 ## Let's Do This

 - `yarn install`